Get peace of mind in your new dream job with our guide to employment contracts in France.

 Employment for the disabled

-Companies with more than 20 employees have the option of paying a contribution proportional to their staff numbers to the Agefiph (National association for the funding of the integration of disabled persons) or taking on 6 percent of disabled people among their staff.
+Companies with more than 20 employees have the option of paying a contribution proportional to their staff numbers to the Agefiph (National association for the funding of the integration of disabled persons) or taking on 6% of disabled people among their staff.

 The salary paid to the workers recognised as being disabled must correspond to the job that they are doing and to their qualifications, under general law conditions.
 The salary paid to them must not be reduced in any way.

-In either case, all of your employment benefits should be included and clearly articulated in your contrac
+In either case, all of your employment benefits should be included and clearly in your contract.

 As a salarié, your contract grants you certain rights and your employer will pay your charges sociales.
-You are then entitled to a variety of legal benefits including generous unemployment and health insurance.
+You may then claim a variety of legal benefits including generous unemployment and health insurance.
 For the first three months of employment, employers have the right to annul your contract.
-However, you are entitled to all the benefits that a regular salarié would have.
+However, you can claim all the benefits that a regular salarié can.

-Maternity leave is granted for all female employees, allowing six weeks before giving birth and ten weeks afterwards.
-With a third child, mothers are granted eight weeks before birth and 18 weeks afterwards.
-These rights are not negotiated and are the same no matter what your position.
-Fathers are granted 11 consecutive days paternity leave.
+Maternity leave in France is available to all female employees, allowing six weeks before giving birth and ten weeks afterward.
+With a third child, mothers can claim eight weeks before birth and 18 weeks afterward.
+These rights are the same no matter what your position.
+Fathers can claim 11 consecutive days of paternity leave.

 Changing terms of the contract of employment